-The accompanying separate financial statements of the Company, which include the share in the assets, liabilities, income and expenses of the joint operations covered by the SCs as discussed in Note 1, have been prepared on a historical cost basis, except for equity instruments at fair value through other comprehensive income (FVOCI) that have been measured at fair values, crude oil inventory which is valued at net realizable value (NRV), and investments in debt instruments which are measured at amortized cost.
+The accompanying separate financial statements of the Company, which include the share in the assets, liabilities, income and expenses of the joint operations covered by the SCs as discussed in Note 1, have been prepared on a historical cost basis, except for equity instruments at fair value through other comprehensive income (FVOCI) that have been measured at fair value and crude oil inventory which is valued at net realizable value (NRV).

-The Company financial statements are presented in U.S. Dollars, the Company's functional and presentation currency.
+The parent company financial statements are presented in U.S. Dollars, the Company's functional and presentation currency.
 All values are rounded to the nearest dollar, except when otherwise indicated.

-The Company financial statements provide comparative information in respect of the previous period.
+The parent company financial statements provide comparative information in respect of the previous period.